droglenc/NCMTH107/resources/Syllabus-Current.md

 * Use statistical or mathematical models in solving problems; and
 * Think critically about the validity of conclusions that are based on statistical or mathematical models.

-In addition this course is a required course in several majors.
-For example, this course meets the following outcomes for the MTH major
+In addition this course is a required course in several majors and, thus, is designed to meet, in part, specific outcomes in those programs.
+For example, this course meets, in part, the following outcomes for the MTH major

 * Conceptual understanding of fundamental mathematical reasoning and methods of quantitative analysis,
 * Understanding of mathematical methods for problem-solving,